 I nearly fainted.

 He was, of course, full of the stuff that comes out of the rear of a horse.
 The attrition rate for my class was about five percent each year.
-Yes, people quit in their third year after grinding through two years of school.
+Yes, people dropped out in their third year after grinding through two years of school.
 The drop out/kicked out rates are different for each school.

 In 2017, the American Bar Association conducted a study of attrition rates at law schools.
 The study produced an interesting theory – LSAT scores correlate to student failure rates, which are called attrition rates in the report.
 Specifically, the ABA found: